 Related Article: WHY DO I KEEP DREAMING ABOUT MY EX?
 Spiritual Meaning & All You Need

-If you’re ready to move on from your first love, we highly recommend listening to this song.
+We highly recommend listening to this song if you’re ready to move on from your first love.
 It is about a person who is unsure how to love again after the first “cut,” which is often the most painful.

 #31.
 Stronger, Britney Spears

-Stronger is for everyone ready to face their new lives head-on.
+More vital is for everyone to be ready to face their new lives head-on.
 The best way to move forward is to allow yourself to grow stronger and better, which you can do by remembering that you are your property, not someone else’s.

 #2.
 Don’t Speak, No Doubt